New Orleans Bread Pudding with Bourbon Sauce

-You'll find bread pudding on just about every restaurant menu in New Orleans.
-Some are very dense, while others are a little more fluffy.
+You’ll find this decadent dessert on just about every restaurant menu in New Orleans.
+Some versions are very dense, while others are a little more fluffy.
+This recipe is fluffy, not dense and, if you don’t care for raisins, no problem!
+Leave ’em out!

 What is bread pudding?

-What kind of bourbon whiskey to use
+What kind of bourbon whiskey to use for bread pudding sauce

 You can make the sauce with any kind of bourbon whiskey – it doesn’t have to be “high-end” or fancy.
 We use Kentucky Straight Bourbon for this recipe because we like to have a sip while we’re making the whiskey sauce.